wetware/pkg/README.md

 But with IaaS/PaaS systems like Kubernetes and Mesos, both 1 & 2 are burried under multiple layers of configuration, indirection and abstract interfaces.
 And although you know where you want to go (*i.e.*, the state described by your YAML config), you can't be sure where are right now, nor how your config translates into execution.

 When you encounter a problem, it's hard to diagnose what went wrong.
-It's also hard to apply localized hotfixes.
 All you can really do is grapple with configuration, restart services, and make educated guesses.
-This whack-a-mole approach to debugging works, but it's tedious, and gets in the way of root-cause analysis.
-Worse, existing IaaS/PaaS systems are incomprehensibly complex, and easily degenerate into inconsistent states that force you to reboot the entire cluster.
-When you do that, you lose valuable debugging information that might have prevented the next incident... and it gets worse as you scale.
+Worse, existing IaaS/PaaS systems are incomprehensibly complex, and frequently degenerate into inconsistent states that force you to reboot the entire cluster, especially as you scale.
+When that happens you lose valuable debugging information that could have prevented the next incident.

 ### The Wetware Way

 Wetware breaks this vicious cycle by turning IaaS/PaaS on its head.
 Instead of static configuration, you're given a powerful language for querying and programming your cluster.
-Wetware's comes with a REPL to interactively run code on your cluster, high-performance datastructures and synchronization primitives that make concurrency simple, and a rich standard library for writing distributed systems, batteries included.
+Wetware comes with a REPL to interactively run code on your cluster, high-performance datastructures and synchronization primitives that make concurrency simple, and a rich standard library for writing distributed systems, batteries included.

 Drawing inspiration from proven paradigms such as UNIX, Wetware will feel familiar to junior devs and CTOs alike, empowering them to _finally_ treat infrastructure as code.